-There are various Gas Safe registered companies throughout the UK that offer emergency boiler installation and repair.
+Did your boiler suddenly stop working and you’re not sure how to proceed?
+No problem.
+There are various Gas Safe registered companies throughout the UK that offer emergency boiler repairs and replacement.

 But, what is an emergency, how much is an emergency replacement going to cost, and how quickly will the job get done?